 Nine months ago, Biogen destroyed the high hopes of the Alzheimer’s community by saying that its drug, aducanumab, had failed a “futility review.”
-The thousands of people participating in the Phase 3 trials, it added, showed no appreciable cognitive improvements.
+It added that the thousands of people participating in the Phase 3 trials showed no appreciable cognitive improvements.

 This morning it completely reversed itself, saying that trial participants “experienced significant benefits on measures of cognition and function such as memory, orientation and language.”